Table of Contents

 The next step for you now is to find ways to celebrate and harness your strengths.
 You may decide to make a piece of music that tells your life story or use your deep empathy to offer a friend consolation.

-Being misunderstood all your life is painful, and never justified.
-While we cannot control external judgements, it is on us to go from surviving to thriving, to not let the past haunts us, and to stand up for our rights to shine as a dynamic human.
+Being misunderstood all your life is painful and never justified.
+While we cannot control external judgments, it is on us to go from surviving to thriving, to not let the past haunt us, and to stand up for our rights and shine as a dynamic humans.

-You do not need your friends or family to understand you for you to move forward.
-Unlike the situation you were in as a child you are no longer powerless.
+You do not need your friends or family to understand you in order to move forward.
+Unlike the situation you were in as a child, you are no longer powerless.
 If people insist on scapegoating or gaslighting you, you have the power to walk away.
-If you think about all the trauma, suicidal spells and relationship wounds you have bounced back from, you will know how strong you are at your core.
-Walking away despite our society’s pressure is not an easy path, but it is what you deserve.
+If you think about all the trauma, suicidal spells, and relationship wounds you have bounced back from, you will know how strong you are at your core.
+Walking away despite our society’s pressure is not easy, but it is what you deserve.

 Absolutely, you do not need anyone’s approval to embrace and own the advantages of Borderline Personality Disorder.
 The uniqueness and differences that come with BPD are what make life rich, diverse, and worth living.